 - 1 tsp baking powder

 - 1 cup chocolate chips

 - Preheat oven to 350°F. Line a 9-by-13-inch baking pan with parchment paper or foil, allowing it to slightly overhang opposite edges.
 Coat with cooking spray.

 - Melt butter in a large saucepan over medium heat.
 Cook, swirling often, until fragrant and starting to brown, 4 to 5 minutes.
 Remove from the heat.
 Whisk in brown sugar; let cool for 15 minutes.

 - Meanwhile, whisk flour, baking powder and salt in a medium bowl.

 - Whisk eggs and vanilla into the cooled butter mixture until well combined.
 Add the flour mixture in two additions, gently folding until just combined.
 Reserve 2 tablespoons each bacon, chocolate chips and dates; fold the remaining bacon, chocolate chips and dates into the batter.
 Evenly spread the batter into the prepared pan.
 Sprinkle the reserved bacon, chocolate chips and dates on top.

 - Bake the blondies until light brown around the edges, 18 to 22 minutes.
-They will appear slightly underbaked in the center; but will firm up as they cool.
+They will appear slightly underbaked in the center but will firm up as they cool.
 Let cool completely in the pan on a wire rack, about 2 hours.
-To cut, grab the overhanging parchment or foil and transfer the whole batch to a cutting board, then cut into 16 to 24 bars.
+To cut, grab the overhanging parchment or foil and transfer the whole batch to a cutting board, then cut into 24 bars.